 The presentation offers a perspective drawing on research in Lebanon on the relationship between agricultural labour and health-related issues induced by such work practices.
 Farming labour is perhaps one of the most hazardous occupation and the region.
 Injuries include musculoskeletal disorders, reproductive health problems, pesticide exposure, respiratory problems and cancer.
 However they are subjugated to the peripheries of Arab society and with little access to health services.
 The paper explores the ways in which farmers are marginalized, making them dependent upon large landholders and quite often forced into migration.
 This needs to be understood within a wider context of capital-intensive agriculture.
 The case-study examined is from Lebanon.

+This paper investigates the links between poverty, gender and biodiversity in rural Egypt and Tunisia.
+The idea is to highlight women’s significant role in biodiversity conservation as well as the complexities that characterize the relationship between poverty and biodiversity protection.
 Despite natural and social diversity, Egypt and Tunisia are comparable in terms of their present paths of economic transformation.
 Agriculture and rural society are comparable in both countries in terms of scarcity of land and water, and threats to agricultural resources (urbanization, industrialization, tourism, and agro-investment… etc.).
 In both countries, rural dwellers are increasingly resorting to non-agricultural activity, including internal and external labour migration.

 In both countries, liberalizing agricultural land and water markets has been a core component of the economic reform and structural adjustment policies.
 Those reforms have aggravated the problem of rural poverty, and had adverse impact on the general welfare and status of food security of a significant number of rural households.
+In both countries, the over-exploitation of agricultural resources and the introduction of new modes of farming (mainly the increasing reliance on hybrid seeds) are posing significant threats to agricultural biodiversity and to the ecological balance in general.

+This problem has important implications for the welfare of rural dwellers especially due to the implications for food security.
 This paper aims at testing a hypothesis supported by research evidence from other world regions, that women’s increased access to secure land tenure and other agricultural resources is positively correlated with biodiversity conservation.
 The paper shall also test the same correlation regarding poor farmers.
 Given that women and the rural poor are vulnerable and therefore risk-averse and less likely to adopt modern farming methods, the paper raises the question of whether “traditional” modes of farming are necessarily more “resource-friendly” and environmentally sound.

 Poor Yemeni farmers living in the highlands from tiny rain-fed farms have suffered a lot from the agricultural mutations affecting their country for several decades.
 Farmers have not lost only yields, lands and seeds but also much traditional knowledge.
 For socioeconomic reasons, the young generations are abandoning extensive farming in order to migrate to the cities and other rural areas where more profitable irrigated agriculture is practiced.
 Although apparently very rudimentary, ancestral techniques and practices are particularly well adapted to local environmental and climatic mountainous contexts where intensification attempts are either impossible or unsustainable.
 Insufficiently documented, knowledge’s vitality is firstly intimately linked to practices of rain-fed farming that rely massively on local genetic resources built up by generations of farmers throughout centuries.
 In a country where sharp changes in agricultural production in less than fifty years have depleted much of the natural resources while making impoverished populations highly dependent on imported food, long-lasting rain-fed farming is still a refuge and a livelihood for many families and this role could be enhanced in the current period of crisis.
 Knowledge restoration, enhancement and transmission could become an essential question for the generations to come.
 This paper will discuss these issues by building on concrete cases from the field.